Science of Reading: What You Need to Know

 What is the Science of Reading?

-The Science of Reading is just that – the actual science behind the best ways for students to learn to read.
-It is the culmination of thousands of studies conducted over decades all around the world.
+The Science of Reading is just that – the actual science behind how students learn to read.
+This body of scientifically based research studies conducted over several decades aims to understand how students learn to read and identify the best practices for effective instruction.

 The NWEA explains it simply: “The science of reading is the converging evidence of what matters and what works in literacy instruction (Jiban, 2022).”

-Two theoretical frameworks, based in science, help us understand how a student develops into a skillful reader (The Reading League, 2022).
-Educators use these frameworks to inform literacy instruction and assessments.
+Two frameworks based on science help us understand how students become proficient readers.
+Educators use these frameworks to guide literacy instruction and assessments.

 The Simple View of Reading